 15. Smack on some finger licking good barbecue

-Have you been to Memphis, Tennessee?
-What was your favorite thing to do?
+Have you been?
+What were your favorite Memphis things to do?
 Any suggestions for a first-timer?

 Don’t forget to sign up below to follow on our adventures!